Early childhood education: Reggio Emilia approach

+Reggio Emilia is an educational philosophy that originated in the town of Reggio Emilia in northern Italy, shortly after World War II.
+It was developed under the leadership of educator Loris Malaguzzi, who believed that children are capable, curious, and full of potential.
+Central to the Reggio Emilia philosophy is the idea that children learn best through self-directed, experiential learning in relationship-driven environments.
+Young children are encouraged to explore their environment and to express themselves not limited to written, spoken, or signed forms, but can also be symbolic, metaphorical, imaginative, logical, and relational.
+Teachers in Reggio Emilia are viewed as co-learners and collaborators, guiding rather than instructing, and documentation of children's thinking and learning is a key practice to make learning visible.

-Maria Montessori's theory
+Maria Montessori's approach

-Maria Montessori was an Italian physician that, based on her observations of young children in classrooms, developed a method of education that focused on independence.
-In Montessori education, a typical classroom is made up of students of different ages and curriculum is based on the students' developmental stage, which Montessori called the four planes of development.
+Maria Montessori was an Italian physician who, based on her observations of young children in classrooms, developed a method of education that focused on independence.
+In Montessori education, a typical classroom is made up of students of different ages, and the curriculum is based on the students' developmental stages, which Montessori called the four planes of development.

 Montessori's Four Planes of Development: